NandVinchhi/RedisGraphVisualisation/README.md

 ## To-Do list
 1. Implement a better framework to customise the node shape.
 2. Implement a way to display the properties of each link in the graph.
-3. In __server.js line 75__, there is a bug where the data value remains null even after the componentDidMount function.
+3. In __server.js line 75__, there is a bug where the data value remains null even after the componentDidMount function :( .
 Therefore, I need to initialise it with a graph.
 This repo is open to any workarounds or optimisations regarding this.

 __Any other optimisations or changes to the README.md are welcome in the form of PRs.__